Bin-Chen-Lab/MetBERT/README.md

 # MetBERT
-# Step by Step instruction for replicating results
+# Step by Step instructions for replicating results

 ## Requirements: